-All of the medical student counselors are licensed, experienced, mental health professionals who are experienced and knowledgeable in providing psychotherapy and counseling to medical students experiencing a broad range of concerns.
+All of the medical student counselors are licensed, mental health professionals who are experience and knowledgeable in providing psychotherapy and counseling to medical students experiencing a broad range of concerns.
 In Seattle, Dr. Amanda Focht, Medical Director of Outpatient Psychiatry in the Department of Psychiatry and Behavioral Sciences, provides psychiatric consultation to the counselors when needed.
 To protect student privacy and confidentiality, student names or identifying information are never utilized during these consultations.

 Joanne Estacio-Deckard, LICSW

 The Counseling Service on the Seattle campus is located in the AA suite of offices on the first floor of the UW Medical Center.
 Take the BB elevators to the first floor; turn toward “Lab Services”; turn left at the hallway and immediately turn left again into the AA suite.
 Signs will direct you to each of the counselor offices.
 Appointments can be made by contacting the counselor of your choice in person, by phone, or by email.